Khushibhansali/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
 - send cryptic messages
-- communicate with different pis when a system is running
+- communicate with different PIs when a system is running

 ### Part C
 ### Streaming a Sensor